 Upon issuance the Company has elected the fair value option to account for the convertible notes payable.
-Changes in fair value during the reporting period are recognized in other income (expense) in the consolidated statement of operations.
+Changes in fair value during the reporting period are recognized in other income (expense) in the consolidated statement of operations and comprehensive loss.